-- 1) Comcast DOCSIS, multiple system operator (MSO) - 2) FairPoint Communication ADSL, incumbent local exchange carrier (ILEC) - 3) G4 Communication ADSL, competitive local exchange carrier (CLEC)
+- 1) Comcast DOCSIS, multiple system operator (MSO) - 2) FairPoint Communication ADSL, incumbent local exchange carrier (ILEC) - 3) FirstLight Fiber ADSL, competitive local exchange carrier (CLEC)

-We have 7/1 Mbps ADSL from G4 bundled with phone service.
-This is a significant improvement from the 3000/768 kbps speed provided by FairPoint and previously 1500/384 from Verizon.
-Unlike FairPoint G4 does not cap the speed.
-Customer speed is the result of circuit characteristics.
+We have FirstLight ADSL bundled with phone service.
+Typical sync speed is 7Mbs down/.996Mbps up.
+This is a significant improvement from the 3000/768 kbps speed provided by FairPoint and previously limited to 1500/384 from Verizon.
+Unlike FairPoint the CLEC does not cap the speed.
+Sync speed is the result of circuit characteristics.
 If phone loop is very short maximum speed is 24/1 Mbps.
 In our case we are pretty far away so speed is lower but still a very significant improvement over what we had before.
+Over the year download speed varies from a low of 6.5Mbps to high of 7.4, upload is a stable 996kbps.